casadi/casadi/docs/users_guide/source/daebuilder.rst

 Constructing a |DaeBuilder| instance from an FMU
 ------------------------------------------------
 The DaeBuilder class can be used to import standard FMUs, adhering to the FMI standard version 2.0 or 3.0.
 This is a dedicated, native, foreign function interface (FFI) of CasADi that communicates directly with the FMI C API.
 The evaluation takes place in CasADi function objects created using the function factory described in :numref:`sec-daebuilder_factory`.
 Importantly, the binary FMI interface enables the efficient calculation of first and second derivatives of the model equations using a hybrid symbolic-numeric approach, relying on analytical derivatives for the first order derivatives and efficient finite differences implementations for the second order derivatives.
 Sparsity and parallelization is also exploited, whenever possible.

-For an overview of the functionality, we refer to the fmu_demo.ipynb tutorial in the CasADi repository.
+Not all model exchange FMUs are suitable for import into CasADi, although we are hoping to gradually support more and more parts of the standard.
+In general, for derivative calculations, the FMUs should support analytical derivatives.
+Although CasADi does support finite differencing for calculating first order derivatives, this should been seen mainly as a debugging and diagnostics feature.

+Event-driven dynamics, cf. :numref:`sec-hybrid`, have not yet been demonstrated for standard FMUs and may require some manual reformulation such as explicitly defining zero crossing function and event transitions as additional outputs.
+In section :numref:`sec-daebuilder_factory`, we will discuss how to evaluate the model equations numerically.

 .. _sec-hybrid: